Harvard LL.M. Personal Statement Part A: What You Need to Know

 As you see, the requirements may vary.
 However, the substance stays the same: You are asked to produce a piece of analysis on a legal topic in writing.

-The purpose of these essays is to showcase your analytical thinking and writing skills, both essential in law.
+The purpose of Part A of the Harvard LL.M. personal statement is to showcase your analytical, thinking and writing skills.
 Law is a highly verbal pursuit, and a legal essay is a snapshot of your lawyering abilities.
 It allows the admissions committee to see your professional skills in action.

 For top universities like Harvard and Oxford, it also serves as away to filter serious candidates, as crafting a strong legal essay demands significant effort and dedication.
 This means that fewer applicants will go through the trouble of doing it which narrows the pool of eligible candidates that the admissions committee will later have to sift through.